President B. J. Habibie Bridge: History

-During the inauguration ceremony, Basuki read a message from President Widodo saying that Indonesia and East Timor could continue to boost economic cooperation in border areas, such as Mota'ain, Motamasin, and Wini, especially in the face of increasingly tough global competition.
+During the inauguration ceremony, Basuki read a message from President Widodo saying that Indonesia and Timor-Leste could continue to boost economic cooperation in border areas, such as Mota'ain, Motamasin, and Wini, especially in the face of increasingly tough global competition.
 At the end of the ceremony, Basuki played drums to accompany Ramos-Horta and Indonesian Ambassador Sahat Sitorus in singing the Indonesian song "Bengawan Solo", as a symbol of friendship and collaboration between the two countries.
 Additionally, Ramos-Horta drove a car across the bridge, with Basuki, the East Timorese Foreign Minister, Dionísio Babo Soares, and the President of the Assembly of the Republic of Portugal, Eduardo Ferro Rodrigues, as his passengers.

 Basuki planned to report to Habibie about the construction of the bridge.
 However, Habibie died at the hospital on 11 September 2019, before Basuki could convey his message.
 In the aftermath of Habibie's death, a video of Gusmão's July visit with Habibie in the hospital circulated on social media, and was viewed more than one million times.
-However, not every observer shared Gusmão's views on Habibie's legacy to East Timor.
+However, not every observer shared Gusmão's views on Habibie's legacy to Timor-Leste.
 One Australian journalist wrote:

 "Habibie's bridge is brochure-perfect brilliant, still with its sails up from the [inauguration] ceremony, and no one seems to find it odd that a shiny new symbol of growing Timor-Leste is named for the anti-independence confidante of the dictator responsible for the invasion."

 The "dictator" to whom the journalist was referring in this passage was Suharto, President of Indonesia from 1967 to 1998.
 He was the President who initiated and presided over the Indonesian invasion of East Timor in 1975, and Indonesia's consequent occupation of East Timor from 1975 until he was forced to resign in 1998.